 4.2.3.
-Change of Major: From Another College or School to EVEN

-Students transferring into EVEN from another of the University of Colorado's Colleges and Schools (e.g., College of Arts and Sciences, School of Business) must first complete an Intra-University Transfer (IUT) application to the College of Sciences (details are available in the Dean's Office Engineering and beilda or at http://www.colorado.edu/engineering/General/IUT.pdf).
-Once the application is approved, credit hours from the nonengineering degree will be evaluated for EVEN credit at the first advising meeting with the EVEN Program's Director.
+Change of Major: From Another College or School to EVEN http://ecadw.colorado.edu/engineering/prospective/transfer\cu-boulder.htm).
+Once the application is approved, credit hours from the non-engineering degree will be evaluated for EVEN credit at the first advising meeting with the EVEN Program's Director.
 Students changing majors to EVEN from non-engineering degrees must complete the mathematics, chemistry, and physics requirements of the first year of the College's Open Option curriculum to apply for IUT; therefore, they will typically start EVEN with credit for most of the first year of the EVEN curriculum.